 Students must complete 9 hours of 3000/4000 level electives to meet UWF’s requirement of 48 semester hours in the upper division.
 Students must complete an additional 3 hours of electives at any level to meet UWF's requirement of 120 semester hours overall.

-The department offers three minors for students from other disciplines in which communication plays a vital role.
-The minor in Communication consists of 15 sh of Department of Communication courses.
+The General Communication minor is for students from other disciplines in which communication plays a vital role.
+The minor consists of at least 15 sh of communication courses.

 The minor in Leadership Communication promotes leadership communication competencies, self-confidence, ethical character, and service to others.
 The program involves hands-on learning activities that empower students to apply and to develop leadership skills in a range of university, community, and professional environments.